30 Symptoms of Menopause

 29. Your ears are ringing

 Or whooshing, or buzzing, or making other sounds only you can hear.
-It’s called tinnitus, and it’s not clear if this annoying condition is menopause-related, or one of those age-related things that happen to pop up at the same time as menopause.8 It’s also a known side effect of medications a lot of us take for other symptoms on this list, including aspirin and Prozac.
+It’s called tinnitus, and it’s not clear if this annoying condition is menopause-related or one of those age-related things that happen to pop up at the same time as menopause.8 It’s also a known side effect of medications many of us take for other symptoms on this list, including aspirin and Prozac.
 If you really can’t stand it, an audiologist can make you an over-the-ear white noise gadget called a tinnitus masker.
 If you think more noise will help.

-30. Sore, aching muscles and joints
+30. Sore, aching muscles, and joints

-Turns out, inflammation is yet another thing estrogen was good at controlling.
+Turns out inflammation is yet another thing estrogen was good at controlling.
 Muscle tension can also be caused by anxiety, or any of the other symptoms, above really.
-Relaxing with yoga, meditation or a nice massage can help.
+Relaxing with yoga, meditation, or a nice massage can help.
 Equelle can also be helpful with this type of muscle discomfort.

 *The active ingredient in Equelle is S-equol, a plant-based, naturally derived compound.

 1. Allmen, Tara.
 Menopause Confidential: a Doctor Reveals the Secrets to Thriving through Midlife.
 HarperOne, an Imprint of HarperCollins Publishers, 2016.